ZanzyTHEbar/ESP32-Data-Logger/README.md

 This is an app for viewing realtime data on your PC from embedded systems

 Currently the app only supports `REST API` endpoints using `GET` requests.

+## Installation

+Download the latest release for your OS from the [releases page](https://github.com/ZanzyTHEbar/ESP32-Data-Logger/releases)

+## To-Do

 In the future I intend to add the following features: